-Stock options may be issued under our 2006 Equity Incentive Plan, and provide a material incentive to employees by providing an opportunity for a larger stock ownership stake in the Company.
+Stock options may be issued under our 2006 Equity Incentive Plan, and provide a material incentive to employees by providing an opportunity for a larger stock ownership stake in the company.
 We use stock options because they provide compensation only to the extent our stock price increases over the term of the option.

-It is the policy of the Company and the board of directors to provide the Compensation Committee with discretion as to the issuance of stock options to eligible employees.
+It is the policy of the company and the board of directors to provide the Compensation Committee with discretion as to the issuance of stock options to eligible employees.
 The Compensation Committee typically issues options on the date of the Compensation Committee meeting at which such issuances are approved, without regard to the timing of the release of material information.
 Under our 2006 Equity Incentive Plan, the grant price is set at the closing price on the date preceding the date of the grant.
+Stock option awards generally vest in five equal installments on each of the first five anniversaries following the date of grant.

-Fiscal Year 2008 Option Grants
+Fiscal Year 2009 Option Grants

-In June 2008, the Compensation Committee awarded long-term compensation to the Named Executive Officers for fiscal year 2008 performance pursuant to the long-term incentive program described above resulting in the awards of stock options identified in the Grants of Plan-Based Awards table below.
-In determining the annual grants of restricted stock units and options for each Named Executive Officer, the committee considered the Company's overall long-term incentive guidelines for all executives, which attempt to balance, in the context of the competitive market for executive talent, the benefits of incentive compensation tied to performance of the Company's stock with the dilutive effect of equity compensation awards.
-The committee also considered Mr. Conver's recommendations, except in the case of Mr. Conver's own award.
+In March 2009, the Compensation Committee awarded long-term compensation to certain Named Executive Officers pursuant to the long-term incentive program described above resulting in the awards of stock options and restricted stock units identified in Fiscal 2009 Grants of Plan Based Awards table.

+In determining the grants of options for each executive officer, the Compensation Committee considered the company's overall long-term incentive guidelines for all executives, which attempt to balance, in the context of the competitive market for executive talent, the benefits of incentive compensation tied to performance of the company's stock with the dilutive effect of equity compensation awards.
+The Compensation Committee also considered Mr. Conver's recommendations.